Addressing Hidden Assets in Colorado Divorce

 • Making big-ticket purchases and undervaluing them.
 For example, buying an expensive item (or more) and then promptly acting as if they are far less valuable than they are, all while knowing they will be able to resell the items later and get their money back or even make a profit.

 • Digital Assets.
 Cryptocurrencies are no longer new and untried.
-They are far more prevalent if not less volatile.
+They are far more prevalent, if not less volatile.
 They do not involve accounts in an individual’s name.
 Instead, they utilize blockchain records for transactions.

-It may seem, especially as you read through the list above, that the odds are stacked against you if your spouse decides to not play by the rules.
-They are not.
 Halligan LLC has a great deal of experience working with forensic accounting firms to uncover any assets that have been hidden from the judicial process during a Colorado divorce.

 It’s important, of course, to begin any search for assets you believe may be hidden as soon as you feel you have a reasonable suspicion it may be happening.
 Talk to us.